chapmanjacobd/hn_mining/README.md

 library watch hackernews.tw.db --random
 ```

+### Zenodo vs GitHub TubeWatch database

-I had to remove some records so that the file would fit in GitHub :mr_burns.jp2000: See [HN.tw on Github](#hackernews-tubewatch-database-on-github) for details.
+I had to remove some records so that the file would fit in GitHub.
+See [HN.tw on Github](#hackernews-tubewatch-database-on-github) for technical details.

 The original was uploaded to [zenodo](https://zenodo.org/record/7264173).